 Don’t forget that this apartment is not merely an investment but also a place you’ll call home.
 Do you feel warm and fuzzy seeing a friendly face in the lobby?
 Or would you rather skip the small talk?

-The biggest complaint I get about doormen is that they know too much about your business.
-They will know every single person you have over to your apartment.
-If these visitors are troublesome, they will know about it.
-This can greatly interfere with your privacy.
+They will know everyone who comes to your apartment, and if these visitors are troublesome, they will know about it.
+This can significantly interfere with your privacy.

 Give our licensed specialist at NestApple a call to save on broker fees!